rajdeepd/bosh-oss-docs/bosh/documentation/install_openstack.md

 The Keystone service manages users, tenants (accounts or projects) and offers a common identity system for all the OpenStack components.

-Copy script from  <a href="https://github.com/rajdeepd/bosh-oss-docs/tree/master/bosh/documentation/openstack_scripts"> here </a> and save it as <b>install-keystone.sh</b> and run.
+Copy script from  <a href="https://github.com/rajdeepd/bosh-oss-docs/tree/master/bosh/documentation/openstack_scripts"> here </a> and save it as install-keystone.sh and run.

 It will install keystone.

     ./install-keystone.sh

-You'll be prompted for a token, the password<b>(vmware)</b> and your email address.
+You'll be prompted for a token, the password(vmware) and your email address.
 The email address is used to populate the user's information in the database.

     Enter a token for the OpenStack services to auth with keystone: admin Enter the password you used for the MySQL users (nova, glance, keystone): vmware Enter the email address for service accounts (nova, glance, keystone): user@vmware.com

-<b>Check the status of Keystone installation</b>
+Check the status of Keystone installation:

 To set the environment variables run the following command: